mnghsn/atom-fonts-cjk/CONTRIBUTING.md

 * Create a topic branch from `master`.
 * Follow the [styleguides](#styleguides).
 * Squash the commit if there are too many small ones.
-* If adding a new feature, provide convincing reason to add this feature.
+* If adding a new feature, provide convincing reasons to add this feature.
-* If fixing a bug, provide detailed description in the PR.
+* If fixing a bug, provide a detailed description in the PR.